lmc2179/lmc2179.github.io/drafts/pdp.md

 # "Significance tests" and Confidence intervals for black-box models with bootstrapping

-# Black-box causal models: Tricky, but possible with some assumptions
+# When does the PDP represent a causal relationship?

+Note the assumptions from the paper

 # Epilogue: So are machine learning models and PDPs the solution to every modeling problem?